Personal Development and Wellbeing

-The Treehouse is the schools Well-Being provision which offers a range of tailored interventions to meet each child’s individual needs.
-The concept of the Treehouse is cascaded throughout the whole school and is at the heart of our Behaviour and Well-Being ethos.
+The Nest is the school’s wellbeing provision which offers a range of tailored interventions to meet each child’s individual needs.
+The concept of the Treehouse is cascaded throughout the whole school and is at the heart of our Behaviour and wellbeing ethos.
 We hold the values that each child has the right to access their education in a safe and calm environment.
 Every morning each child has Emotional Regulation Training (ERT).
-This is delivered through our daily whole class emotional check in, using the school well-being display.
-This allows the children to regulate and express themselves emotionally in a safe environment, and is an integral part of the schools Personal Development curriculum.
+This is delivered through our daily whole class emotional check in, using the school’s wellbeing display.
+This allows the children to regulate and express themselves emotionally in a safe environment and is an integral part of the school’s Personal Development curriculum.

-The Treehouse in conjunction with the schools behaviour and well-being procedures were set up by the schools Personal Development, Behaviour and Well-Being Lead, Miss Hunt, who strives to ensure every child succeeds.
-She is based in the Treehouse room and offers an open door policy to all children to ensure they have a safe space to speak up and feel their voice is heard.
+Mrs Thomas oversees the school’s Personal Development, behaviour and wellbeing offer.
+She offers an open door policy to all children to ensure they have a safe space to speak up and feel their voice is heard.
 Specialist support is also available on a 1:1 or group work basis taking a therapeutic approach.
-Miss Hunt is a significant person in offering support to children to help solve their problems and make sense of their feelings.
-She also extends this support to parents and carers.
-Offering parenting support, advice and signposting parents to external agencies.
+Miss Thomas is a significant person in offering support to children to help solve their problems and make sense of their feelings.
+She also extends this support to parents and carers, offering parental support, advice and signposting parents to external agencies.

-Miss Hunt leads the Behaviour, Well-being and Personal Development team which is made up of the following staff (shown in the image above):
+Mrs Thomas leads the behaviour and wellbeing and Personal Development team which is made up of the following staff: